 - Short fiction – If I had to pick a favourite literary form then short fiction would undoubtedly be the one.
 I love its scope, its variety, and I love that it can consumed in a single effortless ‘bite’.
 Short fiction is revered here at RobAroundBooks, in all of its forms.
-From the memorable shorts of the classic authors to the genius snappy creations of the modern story tellers, all are represented on RobAroundBooks, and very much loved.
+From the memorable shorts of the classic authors to the genius snappy creations of the modern story tellers, all are represented and very much loved.

-- Essays – Nothing strikes more fear in the heart of some, than the word ‘essay’.
+- Essays – Nothing strikes more fear in the heart to some, than the word ‘essay’.
 But of course there’s more to the essay than its formal and scholarly side, and I gain no greater delight in seeking out and sharing with others some of the remarkable essayists who have well and truly taken the academic out of essay.
-Michel de Montaigne is a bit of a hero around these parts, and so are those who have followed in his footsteps, taking the form to a new and much more exciting level.
+Michel de Montaigne is a bit of a god around these parts, and so are those who have followed in his footsteps, taking the form to a new and much more exciting level.

 Other features of RobAroundBooks

-A portal that celebrates the written word as though it were a religion would be nowhere near approaching Divine if it didn’t include other stimuli to try and enhance the sense of gloriousness.
+A portal that celebrates the written word as though it were a religion would be nowhere near approaching Divine if it didn’t include other stimuli to enhance the sense of gloriousness.
 To meet this end there are a number of additional features on RobAroundBooks which I consider to be more or less unique.
 Here’s a selection of them, in no particular order of importance:

 - Cover Love – As the worshiper supplicates himself at the feet of an idol, so the Cover Love feature celebrates the book in its most glorious of forms.
 Here, expect unadulterated outpourings to come forth in reverence for the physical book, and the beautifully-minded creatives who design them.